 The Internet of Things or IoT is one of the key digital transformation technologies.
 In fact, it’s not just one technology as many keep saying but a series of technological and other components that is really vast.

-If we look at digital transformation technologies as (sets of) technologies which enable, drive and accelerate digital transformation, business creation/change opportunities and improvements in the ways we work, live, entertain ourselves and connect, the Internet of Things is the most impactful and vast of them all.
+If we look at digital transformation technologies as (sets of) technologies which enable cyber-physical digital transformation strategies, business creation/change opportunities and improvements in the ways we work, live, entertain ourselves and connect, the Internet of Things is the most impactful and vast of them all.
 This is certainly the case in the Industrial Internet of Things ‘segment’.

 The Internet of Things: a matter of data and business in transformation

 With the addition of sensing and data transmitting devices to networks of connectivity and value comes an avalanche of data on top of our big data universe.
 With the growth of the Internet of Things we already have more data in specific industries and applications (e.g. life sciences) than we can humanly handle.

 While devices and connectivity are of course all important, whether it’s in the Industrial Internet of Things or the Consumer Internet of Things where the device obviously has an additional dimension, in the end the Internet of Things is an umbrella term.
 It covers many things, and at the same time is part of a bigger ecosystem of technologies and value.
-Data, why we capture it using IoT and how we turn it into knowledge, matters a lot, especially as the Data Age study shows IoT data volumes grow fastest.
+Data, why we capture it using IoT and how we turn it into knowledge (DIKW), matters a lot, especially as the Data Age study shows IoT data volumes grow fastest.

 It’s the ways in which we analyze and use this data to enhance what we do across all areas of society that makes the Internet of Things so powerful and truly the Internet of Transformation.
 It’s the way we combine data and intelligence to power innovative and transformational smart services with data exchange models and business model innovation.
 It’s clear that big data analysis, the cloud and other related technologies to enable this move from data to knowledge to outcome are all key digital transformation technologies.